ufo5260987423/scheme-langserver/doc/analysis/type-inference.md

 Further, the known part is following [the summary from csug 9.5](https://cisco.github.io/ChezScheme/csug9.5/summary.html#./summary:h0), that we have about 1808 forms to construct a rule-based type inferencer.

-### Hindley–Milner Type System
+### Hindley-Milner Type System
-A Hindley–Milner (HM) type system is a classical type system for the lambda calculus with parametric polymorphism.
-Among HM's more notable properties are its completeness and its ability to infer the most general type of a given program without programmer-supplied type annotations or other hints.
+A Hindley-Milner (HM) type system is a classical type system for the lambda calculus with parametric polymorphism.
+Among HM's more notable properties are its completeness and its ability to infer the most general types of a given program without programmer-supplied type annotations or other hints.
 Algorithm W is an efficient type inference method in practice, and has been successfully applied on large code bases, although it has a high theoretical complexity.
-The fllowings are detailed rules:
+The followings are detailed rules:
 1. Variable Access
 This rule is usually used for getting type of variable `e1`.
 $$ \frac{(x:\sigma) \in \Gamma}{\Gamma \vdash (x:\sigma)} $$